Berkeley Science Books

 Second Order Systems

-Linear second order systems are used to model a wide variety of physical phenomena, and are basic building blocks of engineering analysis.
-The differential equation for a linear second order system can be written p''(t) + u*p'(t) + K*p(t) = f(t), with all the terms containing a derivative of p on the left side and the 'forcing function' f on the right.
+Linear second order systems are used to model a wide variety of physical phenomena, and are the basic building blocks of engineering analysis.
+The differential equation for a linear second order system can be written p''(t) + c*p'(t) + k*p(t) = f(t), with all the terms containing a derivative of p on the left side and the 'forcing function' f on the right.
 If the forcing function is replaced by 0 we have the homogeneous form of the equation; this equation characterizes the unforced motion of the system.
 It is 'homogeneous' because all the terms contain p or a derivative of p.
-Exponential and trig functions provide the solution, hence, they are nature's favorites, and they figure in almost every engineering analysis.
+Exponential and trigonometric functions provide the solutions to homogeneous DEs, hence, they are nature's favorites, and they figure in almost every engineering analysis.

-Analyzing the spring mass assembly shown in the figure, we start with F=MA and let M=1 for simplicity. spring-mass assembly The forces acting on the block are gravity and the force of the table pushing up on the block, which cancel, and the forces due to friction (-u*p'(t)) and the spring (-K*p(t)) where u is the coefficient of friction and K is the spring constant.
-So, the differential equation for the system is p''(t) + u*p'(t) + K*p(t) = 0
+Analyzing the spring mass assembly shown in the figure, we start with F=MA and let M=1 for simplicity. spring-mass assembly The forces acting on the block are gravity and the force of the table pushing up on the block, which cancel, and the forces due to viscous damping (-c*p'(t)) and the spring (-k*p(t)) where u is the damping coefficient and K is the spring constant.
+So, the differential equation for the unforced system is p''(t) + c*p'(t) + k*p(t) = 0

-In the case where the spring is strong, i.e., K2 - (u/2)2 > 0, the solution to the DE, damped oscillation motion graph and the motion of the block, is damped oscillation and is the product of an exponential and a sine wave, with p(t) = A*exp(-l*t)sin(wt + o).
-The solution can be rewritten, using our favorite trigonometric identity from the previous chapter, as p(t) = B*exp(-l*t)*(B*sin(wt) + C*cos(wt).
+In the case where the spring is strong, i.e., k2 - (c/2)2 > 0, the solution to the DE, damped oscillation motion graph and the motion of the block, is damped oscillation and is the product of an exponential and a sine wave, with p(t) = A*exp(-l*t)sin(wt + o).
+The solution can be rewritten, using our favorite trigonometric identity from the previous chapter, as p(t) = B*exp(-l*t)*(B*sin(wt) + C*cos(wt)).
 Using this form it is easy to solve for the constants B and C to meet the given initial conditions.
 An example of damped oscillation is shown in the figure.

-In the case where the spring isn't so strong, i.e., K2 - (u/2)2 < 0, the system doesn't oscillate and has a solution that is a sum of exponentials of the exponential motion graph form p(t) = A*exp((a+b)*t) + B*exp((a-b)*t).
+In the case where the spring isn't so strong, i.e., k2 - (c/2)2 < 0, the system doesn't oscillate and has a solution that is a sum of exponentials of the exponential motion graph form p(t) = A*exp((a+b)*t) + B*exp((a-b)*t).
 A representative solution is shown in the figure.

 i''(t) + (R/L)*i'(t) + (1/LC)*i(t) = 0